Student Health in NSW Public Schools: A summary and consolidation of policy

 The NSW Work Health and Safety Act 2011 (WHS Act) requires the reporting of certain work-related incidents within given timeframes.
 Depending on the type of incident, WorkCover may need to be notified

-Incidents and injuries are reported in accordance with the Incident Reporting Policy.(Intranet only).
+Incidents and injuries are reported in accordance with the Incident Reporting Policy.(intranet).

 Principals will ensure that individual health care plans are reviewed at least annually

-School education directors will monitor the local implementation of this policy and report to the regional director
+Directors, Public Schools will monitor the local implementation of this policy and report to their Executive Director, Public Schools

-The general manager, access and equity will monitor the state-wide implementation of this policy.
+The Executive Director, Learning and Engagement will monitor the state-wide implementation of this policy.